Restaurants Near Rittenhouse Square for a Great Meal

 The Continental Mid-town has been a mainstay of Philadelphia dining for nearly 20 years.
 With three levels, they’re known for their swing chairs and rooftop, which features indoor and outdoor areas with a retro bar at the center.

 The eclectic offerings at the Continental include the notable cheesesteak eggrolls and lobster mac and cheese.
 Our personal favorite is the Korean fried chicken.
-The drink menu is long here, but The Astronaut cocktail (which includes Tang) is a memorable choice.
+The drink menu is long here, but The Astronaut cocktail that includes Tang is a memorable choice.

 Leave a Comment